-- An equivalent naming rules we learned for ordinary variables apply.
+- Equivalent naming rules we learned for ordinary variables apply.

-- Only letters, numbers, and underscores are legal. the primary character cannot be variety .
+- Only letters, numbers, and underscores are legal. the primary character cannot be varied.
 No spaces.

 - It is a good idea to form list names plural—fruits rather than fruit, for example—since an inventory usually contains multiple things.

-- We use the append () method to feature an item to the top of the list.
+- We use the append () method to feature an item at the top of the list.

 - We use the insert () method to feature an item at the required index.